oliverkwebb/oliverkwebb.github.io/content/articles/makessg.md

 `make` reads a "makefile" that contains a list of rules.
 Each rule has a list of commands to run.
 On the command line, you can run `make rule` to execute the commands in that rule.
-If you specify multiple rules for make to run in the command line, it will run all of those rules, if you specify no rules, it will run the first rule defined in the makefile (commonly, this rule is called "all")
+If you specify multiple rules for make to run in the command line, it will run all of those rules.
+If you specify no rules, it will run the first rule defined in the makefile (commonly, this rule is called "all")